 - Reusable Session Task: Please refer Reusable Session article to understand the steps involved in it.

-For this Sorted Transformation in Informatica example, we are going to create Non-reusable Session.
-In order to create Non-reusable Session in informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
+For this Sorted Transformation example, we are going to create Non-reusable Session.
+In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name for the session.

-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click the Create button, a new Mappings window will open.
 Here we have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that, we are selecting the mapping that we created earlier (in Step 2).
+From the below screenshot, you can observe that we are selecting the mapping that we created earlier (in Step 2).

-Although we have to configure sources, Target and some common properties, we are explaining only two properties.
-We strictly recommend to visit Session in Informatica article to understand the remaining properties.
+Although we have to configure sources, Target, and some common properties, we are explaining only two properties.
+We strictly recommend visiting the Session article to understand the remaining properties.

-From the below screenshot you can observe that, we changed the Target Load Type option from Bulk to Normal mode and check marked the Truncate target table option to truncate the existing data from the destination table.
+From the below screenshot, you can observe that we changed the Target Load Type option from Bulk to Normal mode and checkmark the Truncate target table option to truncate the existing data from the destination table.

-From the below screenshot you can observe that, Our informatica workflow is a valid one.
-Now, Let us start the Informatica Sorter Transformation Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that Our workflow is a valid one.
+Now, let us start the Informatica Sorter Transformation Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our Sorted Transformation workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
+From the below screenshot, you can observe that our workflow is executed without any errors.

-Let us open the SQL Server Management Studio to check whether we successfully transferred the sort data from Adventure Works DW to the Informatica target database.
-Please refer SQL ORDER BY Statement article in SQL Server Tutorial.
+Let us open the Management Studio to check whether we successfully transferred the sort data from Adventure Works DW to the target database.
+Please refer ORDER BY Statement article in SQL Server Tutorial.